United States Army: World Wars

 The United States joined World War II in December 1941 after the Japanese attack on Pearl Harbor.
 Some 11 million Americans were to serve in various Army operations.
 On the European front, U.S. Army troops formed a significant portion of the forces that landed in French North Africa and took Tunisia and then moved on to Sicily and later fought in Italy.
 In the June 1944 landings in northern France and in the subsequent liberation of Europe and defeat of Nazi Germany, millions of U.S. Army troops played a central role.
 In 1947, the number of soldiers in the US Army had decreased from eight million in 1945 to 684,000 soldiers and the total number of active divisions had dropped from 89 to 12.
 The leaders of the Army saw this demobilization as a success.

-In the Pacific War, U.S. Army soldiers participated alongside the United States Marine Corps in capturing the Pacific Islands from Japanese control.
-Following the Axis surrenders in May (Germany) and August (Japan) of 1945, army troops were deployed to Japan and Germany to occupy the two defeated nations.
-Two years after World War II, the Army Air Forces separated from the army to become the United States Air Force in September 1947.
-In 1948, the army was desegregated by order 9981 of President Harry S. Truman.
+In the Pacific War, U.S. Army Soldiers made up the vast majority of ground forces there, capturing the Pacific Islands from Japanese control.
+In total, there were 86 amphibious landings throughout the Pacific.
+The Army conducted 71.
+Following the Axis surrenders in May (Germany) and August (Japan) of 1945, Army troops were deployed to Japan and Germany to occupy the two defeated nations.
+Two years after World War II, the Army Air Forces separated from the Army to become the United States Air Force in September 1947.
+In 1948, the Army was desegregated by order 9981 of President Harry S. Truman.